data-gymnasia/courses/content/data-science-utilities/content.md

 ```

 ---
-> id: docker
+> id: docker-section
 ## Docker

 If you've had the experience of trying to get programs and configuration files installed the same way on multiple computers, then you can appreciate the appeal of Docker: what Conda and Pip provide to Python in environment reproducibility, Docker achieves for *anything you can run on Linux*.
-This is a big deal in the software engineering world, because wrangling an installation can suck up a lot of developer time.
-It's also valuable to scientists, because research can be reproduced with rock solid reliability with the execution of a single OS-independent command.
-These benefits have enabled Docker to rise sharply and steadily in popularity since it was introduced in 2013.
+This is a big deal in the software engineering world, because installation wrangling can suck up a lot of developer time.
+It's also valuable to scientists and data scientists, because research can be reproduced with rock solid reliability with the execution of a single OS-independent command.
+These benefits have driven the steady rise in popularity that Docker has enjoyed since it was introduced in 2013.

 [Continue](btn:next)